 Sourashtra is a language spoken by Sourashtra people living in South Tamilnadu and Gujarat of India.
 Originated from Brahmi and then Grandha, this language is mother tongue for half a million people.
 But most of them are not familiar with the script of this language.
 Very few people knows reading and writing on Sourashtra script.
 Sourashtra has a ISO 639-3 language code saz and Unicode range U+A880 – U+A8DF

-Recently Sourashtra wikipedia project was started in the wikimedia incubator : http://incubator.wikimedia.org/wiki/Wp/saz and Mediawiki localization started in translatewiki Since the language did not had any proper fonts or input tools, this was not going well.
+Recently Sourashtra wikipedia project was started in the wikimedia incubator : http://incubator.wikimedia.org/wiki/Wp/saz and Mediawiki localization started in translatewiki Since the language did not have any proper fonts or input tools, this was not going well.

 When we add a new language support in Mediawiki or start a new language wikipedia, we need to develop the language technology ecosystem to support its growth.
 This ecosystem comprises of Unicode code points for the script, proper fonts, rendering support, input tools, availability of these fonts and input tools in operating systems or alternate ways to get it working in operating system etc.